 You’re moving where?
+Trying what?

 6 Months ago I moved to Eugene Oregon.
 I thought it would be wonderful.
 Why Eugene?
 West coast, warmer than East coast, low cost of living, second largest city in Oregon and it has a University!